elizaatkinson/Resource-aware-whole-cell-model-of-DOL-in-2-strain-consortium-for-complex-substrate-degradation/README.md

 The model can run the same parameters for a monoculture or a consortium (duoculture) case.
 The type argument accepts:
 * mono : runs the monoculture case where both cells co-express both amylases
 * duo : runs the duoculture case where one cell expresses a-amylase and the other expresses glucoamylase
-* both : will run mono followed by duo - not advised for large parameter sweeps as it requires high memory)
+* both : will run mono followed by duo - not advised for large parameter sweeps)

 #### -s (choose which substrate to provide)